BHARGAVSAI558/devtrails-2026-alphanexus-phase2/README.md

 ### 🧬 Earnings DNA — Personal Income Fingerprint

 Every worker builds a **7×24 earning matrix** from their own delivery history — expected hourly rate for every day-of-week and hour combination.
 Zone baseline rates apply for new workers until personal history accumulates.
-The DNA grows more precise with every data point.
+The DNA grows more precise with every data point — and becomes the foundation for both payout calculation and 6-month premium repricing.

 ```
 Swamy — Zomato / Hyderabad / Banjara Hills